Classical invariants of spiral knots: The Alexander polynomials of spiral knots

-Observe that, for example, the knot $5_2$ is a hyperbolic periodic knot with period 2 and no other nontrivial period (see KnotInfo \cite{KnotInfo}).
-If $5_2$ was a spiral knot, then we would have $5_2=S(p,2,\varepsilon)$.
-Its Alexander polynomial is $\Delta_{5_2}(t)=2t^2-3t+2$.
-We can employ each of \autoref{cor:deg}, \autoref{cor:monic}, and \autoref{cor:coeff} to show $5_2$ is not spiral.
+Observe that, for example, the knot $8_{21}$ is a hyperbolic, periodic, fibered knot with all nontrivial periods of order 2 (see KnotInfo \cite{KnotInfo}).
+If $8_{21}$ was a spiral knot, then we would have $8_{21}=S(p,2,\varepsilon)$.
+Its Alexander polynomial is $\Delta_{8_{21}}(t)=t^4-4t^3+5t^2-4t+1$.
+We can employ each of \autoref{cor:deg} and \autoref{cor:coeff} to show $8_{21}$ is not spiral.